-In. the 'con assure I by my spirit friends, that there was no deception on the part of the me liam here aliaded to.
-It has since been alleged by them that it was my own tather who made the raps on the small table alove month need, when I sat at it between the two molin.
-It was my spirit friend, W. Cam Blodget, who rapped when the flute, tubes, and red were held against the deep reliable to be made against the partition between the partiture.
+• I have since been assured by my spirit friends, that there was no deception on the part of the medium here alluded to.
+It has since been alleged by them that it was my own father who made the raps on the small table above mentioned, when I sat at it between the two media.
+It was my spirit friend, William Blodget, who rapped when the flute, tabes, and rod were held against the door, or when the rapping appeared to be made against the partition between the parlours.

+INTUITIVE EVIDENCE OF

-- 149. But assigning the result to legerdemain was altogether opposed to my knowledge of his character.
+149. But assigning the result to legerdemain was altogether opposed to my knowledge of his character.
 This gentleman, and the circle to which he belonged, spent about three hours, twice or thrice a week, in getting communications through the alphabet, by the process to which the lines above mentioned were due.
-This would not have taken place, had they not had implicit confidence, that the information thus obtained proceeded from spirits. - 150.
-Subsequently, I contrived an apparatus which, if spirits were actually concerned in the phenomena, would enable them to manifest their physical and intellectual power independently of control by any medium.
-(See Engraving and description, Plate 1.) - 151.
-Upon a pasteboard disk, more than a foot in diameter, the letters cut out from an alphabet eard were nailed around the circumference, as much as possible deranged from the usual alphabetic order.
+This would not have taken place, had they not had implicit confidence, that the information thus obtained prooeeded from spirits.

+150. Subsequently, I contrived an apparatus which, if spirits were actually concerned in the phenomena, would enable them to manifest their physical and intellectual power independently of control by any medium.
+(See Engraving and description, Plate 1.)

+151. Upon a pasteboard disk, more than a foot in diameter, the letters cut out from an alphabet card were nailed around the circumference, as much as possible deranged from the usual alphabetic order.
 About the centre a small pulley was secured of two and a half inches diameter, fitting on an axletree, which passed through the legs of the table, about six inches from the top.
 Two weights were provided-one of about eight pounds, the other about two pounds.
 These were attached one to each end of a cord wound about the pulley, and placed upon the floor immediately under it.
-Upon the table a screen of sheet zine was fastened, behind which the medium was to be seated, so that she could not see the letters on the disk.
-A stationary vertical wire, attached to the axle, served for an index - 152.
-On tilting the table, the cord would be unwound from the pulley on the side of the larger weight, being wound up simultaneously to an equivalent extent on the side of the small weight, causing the pulley and disk to rotate about the axle.
+Upon the table a screen of sheet zinc was fastened, behind which the medium was to be seated, so that she could not see the letters on the disk.
+A stationary vertical wire, attached to the axle, served for an index

+152. On tilting the table, the cord would be unwound from the pulley on the side of the larger weight, being wound up simultaneously to an equivalent extent on the side of the small weight, causing the pulley and disk to rotate about the axle.
 Restoring the table to its normal position, the smaller weight being allowed to act unresisted upon the cord and pulley, the rotation would be reversed.
-Of course, any person actuating the table and seeing the letters, could cause the disk so to rotate as to bring any letter under the index; but should the letters be concealed from the operator, no letter required could be brought under the index at will. - 153.
-Hence it was so contrived that neither the medium seated at the table behind the screen, nor any other person so seated, could, by tilting the table, bring any letter of the alphabet under the index, nor spell out any word requested. - 154.
-These arrangements being made, an accomplished lady, capable of serving in the required capacity, was so kind as to assist me by taking her seat behind the screen, while I took my seat in front of the disk. - 155.
-I then said, "If there be any spirit present, please to indicate the affirmative by causing the letter Y to come under the index."
-Forthwith this letter was brought under the index. - 156.
-"Will the spirit do us the favour to give the initials of his name?"
-The letters R II were successively brought under the index.
-"My honoured father?" said I. The letter Y was again brought under the index.
+Of course, any person actuating the table and seeing the letters, could cause the disk so to rotate as to bring any letter under the index; but should the letters be concealed from the operator, no letter required could be brought under the index at will.

+153. Hence it was so contrived that neither the medium seated at the table behind the screen, nor any other person so seated, could, by tilting the table, bring any letter of the alphabet under the index, nor spell out any word requested.

+154. These arrangements being made, an accomplished lady, capable of serving in the required capacity, was so kind as to assist me by taking her seat behind the screen, while I took my seat in front of the disk.

+155. I then said, "If there be any spirit present, please to indicate the affirmative by causing the letter Y to come under the index."
+Forthwith this letter was brought under the index.